 Q: What is a wife entitled to in a divorce in California?

-A: In California, property and debts acquired during the marriage are considered community property.
-They are divided equally between the spouses in a divorce.
+A: In California, property and debts acquired during the marriage are community property and are divided equally between the spouses in a divorce.
 This includes assets such as the family home, cars, bank accounts, and investments.
-Additionally, the court may also consider awarding spousal support, also known as alimony, to one spouse.
-This will usually occur in scenarios where the other spouse has a higher income or earning potential.
+The court may also award spousal support, often called alimony, usually when one spouse has a higher income or earning potential.

 Q: What can be used against you in a divorce in California?

-A: In a divorce, any evidence of financial misconduct, such as hiding assets or spending marital funds on extramarital affairs, can be used against a party.
-Other factors that can be used against a party include a history of domestic violence, drug or alcohol abuse, or other criminal activity.
-The court may take any of these into consideration when making final decisions about child custody and support.
+A: Evidence of financial misconduct, such as hiding assets or spending marital money on an affair, can be used against a party.
+So can a history of domestic violence, drug or alcohol abuse, or other criminal activity.
+The court may take these into account when deciding child custody and support.

 Q: How long do you have to be married to get half of everything in California?